-Three Tips to Lead Your Nonprofit with Vision, Not Fear in the Next 90-Days
+3 Tips to Lead Your Nonprofit with Vision, Not Fear

-Here a collection tips for leading your nonprofit during Covid-19.
+Here is a collection of tips for leading your nonprofit during COVID-19.

 Communications: What to Say

 You’re a leader, so you’ll want to communicate that you’re monitoring the situation.
 At each step of the way, decide:

 What needs communicating?

 Supporters need to know your policy about large events.

 Supporters will be curious about if it’s safe to come to your site.
 Share your sick leave and sanitation procedures with them.
 Southwest Airlines just sent me an email about how they clean their planes.

 Your board and staff will be curious about your continuity plan if a senior leadership member tests positive.

 Staff will be anxious about payroll and will benefit from a reminder about your sick-day policy.